 Upon successful completion, students will have the knowledge and skills to:

-- Articulate and distinguish the theoretical and philosophical underpinnings of artificial intelligence and its role as a primary catalyst of social, economic, scientific, political and legal change in the 21st century.
+- Examine the theoretical and philosophical underpinnings of artificial intelligence and its role as a primary catalyst of social, economic, scientific, political and legal change in the 21st century.

 - Evaluate the use of proprietary algorithmic systems to automate legal processes and decision-making in private and public sector contexts.

 - Critically analyse the ways that AI is shaping and changing life, work and leisure in the 21st century.

 - Plan and conduct a project to research and critically analyse the societal impact of AI and the role of law in mediating its potential harms, and actualising its benefits.